romashovdmitry/test_case_django/README.md

 ## Stack of technologies:
 - Django, Django ORM
+- SQLAlchemy for more complicated and faster transactions
 - pandas for reading CSV
 - requests for download CSV
 - beautifulsoup for searching CSV in DOM